 The Supreme Court of Canada ruled Friday that airlines can be required to compensate passengers for certain international flight disruptions, marking a significant development in the realm of air passenger rights in the country.

-This case originated from an appeal regarding the authority of the Canadian Transportation Agency (CTA) to enforce compensation rules for passengers facing delays, cancellations, or denied boarding on international flights.
+This case originated from an appeal regarding the authority of the Canadian Transportation Agency (CTA) to enforce compensation rules for passengers facing delays, cancellations, or denial of boarding on international flights.
 In 2018, Parliament enacted the Transportation Modernization Act, which amended the Canada Transportation Act to empower the CTA to create a new air passenger rights regime, leading to the introduction of the Air Passenger Protection Regulations in 2019.
 These regulations outline the obligations airlines have toward passengers, including standardized compensation for specific disruptions and the requirement to refund baggage fees when luggage is lost or damaged.

 The regulations were introduced following widespread consumer advocacy for better rights and protections for air travelers.
 Many passengers had experienced frustration with inconsistent airline policies and inadequate compensation in the wake of disruptions, prompting calls for a more standardized approach.
-The Air Passenger Protection Regulations were designed to address these concerns by establishing clearer guidelines and ensuring that airlines are held accountable for their service commitments.
+The Air Passenger Protection regulations were designed to address these concerns by establishing clearer guidelines and ensuring that airlines are held accountable for their service commitments.

 However, several airlines and industry associations, including the International Air Transport Association, challenged these regulations, claiming they conflicted with the Montreal Convention.
 This international treaty, which Canada adopted in 2001, governs compensation for air travel disruptions and sets specific limits on what airlines can be required to pay passengers.
 The airlines argued that the compensation outlined in the regulations fell under the “exclusivity principle” of the Montreal Convention, which restricts the grounds for legal claims against airlines regarding damages.